 Note that there is a difference between the way in which Alpha PPP and Omega PPP deductions are treated.
 For Alpha, the deductions are generally agreed quite quickly and identified in, and consistent with, the monthly invoices.
+The monthly invoices report total deductions of [x] on capacity and [x] on quality.
+An additional accrual of [x] has been included which gives the reported total of [x].

-Supporting information confirmed the figure.
-For Omega, the performance deductions are recognised through credit notes, some of these are not resolved for some time and may be reported in subsequent years.
-At $\begin{bmatrix} x \end{bmatrix}$ this year, the deductions are low but we note that there is considerably more (circa $\begin{bmatrix} x \end{bmatrix}$) still awaiting resolution from previous years.
+For Omega, the performance deductions are recognised through credit notes, some of these are not resolved for some time and may be reported in subsequent years: the deductions reported for Omega include [ x ] of deductions incurred in 2013/14 but settled in 2014/15.
+Conversely, there are deductions of [ x ] made but not yet recognised by the Contractor and thus not reported in table 42:

+- Wastewater performance deductions [ X - Sludge service performance deductions [ Χ ]